EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 Toggle the figure to compare recent filings to average filings in 2023–2024, keeping constant the racial/ethnic majority of each neighborhood.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Miami-Dade County was collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.
-2. We are unable to assign many cases from prior to 2020 in Miami-Dade County to a census tract due to missing street address information.
-As a result, the “.vs Average” tab in the Eviction Filings by Neighborhood race/ethnicity is currently unavailable.

 {{%/ report_chart %}}